Improper Lane Change in Atlanta

 Applicable Georgia Law Regarding Lane Change From Yeargan & Kert, LLC

-In the state of Georgia, there are particularly laws restricting the situations during which lane change can be made.
+In the state of Georgia, there are particular laws restricting the situations during which lane change can be made.
 When a road has been divided into two or more lanes, Georgia law requires that a motor vehicle be driven as nearly as practicable within a single lane of road and that a driver should not from the lane until the driver determines that the lane change can be performed safely.
 Georgia law is particularly unclear regarding what constitutes a safe situation in which a motor vehicle driver can lawfully change a lane.
 There is also a relevant section of Georgia law which holds that motor vehicle drivers must follow traffic control devices that determine when lane change can properly be made.
 Failing to obey these traffic control devices often results in individuals being charged with violations.

 Examples of Improper Lane Change

-Improper lane change tend to cause motor vehicle accidents when another motor vehicle driver cannot respond quickly enough or break with enough time to avoid colliding with the driver who changed lanes.
+Improper lane change tends to cause motor vehicle accidents when another motor vehicle driver cannot respond quickly enough or break with enough time to avoid colliding with the driver who changed lanes.
 There are a variety of situations in which motor vehicle drivers in the state of Georgia can perform improper lane change.
 Some of the unsafe lane change include the following situations:

 - Changing lanes on a hill or curve where a motor vehicle driver cannot see a sufficient distance.